Skip to contents

 2. Data

-To run Rceattle a data file must first be loaded.
-The data files from 2018 Gulf of Alaska and 2017 Bering Sea single- and multi-species assessments is already loaded within the Rceattle package:
+To run Rceattle a data object must first be loaded.
+Data from the 2018 Gulf of Alaska and 2017 eastern Bering Sea single- and multi-species assessments are bundled with the package:

 library(Rceattle)